robjm16/sample_projects_and_articles/README.md

 ## 2018 NCAA Basketball Tournament Predictions
 This [notebook](https://github.com/robjm16/samples/blob/master/NCAA_2018_vGF.ipynb) was developed for a Kaggle competition on predicting the 2018 NCAA Men's Basketball Tournament.

-Contest participants were given extensive historical team and game data and asked to predict every possible match-up among 68 teams in the annual basketball tournament.
-The contest combined accuracy with predicted probabilities, harshly penalizing incorrect predictions made with high confidence (using the log-loss metric).
+Contest participants were given historical team and game data and asked to predict every possible match-up among 68 teams in the annual basketball tournament.
+The contest was based on predicted probabilities, not simple win/loss scores.
+It used log loss as its evaluation metric, harshly penalizing incorrect predictions made with high confidence.

 My approach included extensive data pre-processing to combine multiple files and develop numerous features.
 These included dozen's of game-related statistics (e.g., winning percentage for away/neutral site games) and an end-of-season "momentum" measure, for each team as well as for their opponents.

 I explored the predictive power of six classifiers (Naive Bayes, Random Forest, lightGBM, KNN, Linear Regression and Neural Network), as well as a stacked model.
-The Neural Network and Linear Regression models scored the best on my validation datasets, and I submitted predictions from both (the contest allowed two submissions), to be judged against actual results of the 2018 tournament.
+The Neural Network and Linear Regression models scored highest on my validation datasets, and I submitted predictions from both (the contest allowed two submissions, using whichever scored highest), to be judged against actual results of the 2018 tournament.

 In the end, my predictions ranked in the top 5% of all submissions.